edgedelta/docs/docs/appendices/tokens.md

 After you create the token, the unique token key will only display once.
 Afterwards, you will not be able to retrieve the token.
 As a result, copy and store the key in a secure location.

+> **Note**
+>
+> You can only create a token based on the permisssions that you already have.
+For example, if you have read-only access for **Integrations**, then you can create a token with read-only access for **Integrations**; however, you cannot create a token with write-only access for **Integrations** because you do not currently have that permission.

 1. In the Edge Delta Admin portal, on the left-side navigation, click **Global Settings**.
 2. In the Tokens sections, click  **Create Token**.
 3. Under **Name**, enter a descriptive name for the token, such as **john-smith-integrations-token**.